Top Tipples: Drinks with a dragon twist for Chinese New Year

 This festive season, the brand has teamed up with Taiwanese-American artist James Jean, perhaps best known for his award-winning cover art for comics such as The Umbrella Academy and Batgirl, as well as for designing the poster of Oscar-winning film Everything Everywhere All At Once (2022).

-Jean’s artwork for the Johnnie Walker Blue Label Lunar New Year ($360 per bottle) layers the wood dragon with floral imagery, using the signature Blue Label colours of blue and gold.
+Jean’s artwork for the Johnnie Walker Blue Label Lunar New Year ($360 a bottle) layers the wood dragon with floral imagery, using the signature Blue Label colours of blue and gold.

 He says: “There are hidden elements in the picture as well – layers to be discovered, just like the layers in this incredible whisky.
 I included chrysanthemums, from which flow liquid gold – inspired by Johnnie Walker whiskies – and hummingbirds sipping on the precious nectar.”